James Green (ca 1857 - 1936)

 James Green was born in October of 1857 at Rudland, which is a high ridge and moorland area between Farndale and Bransdale, just north of the hamlet of Gillamoor.
 This is in the moors of the North Riding of Yorkshire in what is now National Trust preserved land.
 (It is near also to the village of Fadmoor.)

 James was raised by the Anthony Clarkson Dennis family.
-Mrs. Dennis was his maternal aunt, sister of Esther Green. (see below)
+Mrs. Dennis was his maternal aunt, sister of Esther Green.

 James met and married Ann Elizabeth Wilson (born 21 March, 1856, West Brandale, Yorkshire), who lived with her parents (Newark and Hannah, nee Wood) at Cowl House, West Bransdale, Kirkbymoorside Parish, in the North Riding of Yorkshire (NRY).
 It is not certain the 'order' in which the Greens lived at various places, but I think it was like this: first, they lived at Cowesby, Yorkshire, where James was the 'ostler (looking after horses) at Cowesby Hall.
 The family lived in a little hut in the village which would, no doubt, have become smaller still as the family grew.